 If the net social benefit from an intervention is greater than zero it directly implies that there is an increase in the total social welfare for society.
-Therefore, if the net social benefit is greater than zero, a policy, program or project should be undertaken as it can be considered a Pareto improvement (as seen in 1).
-By adopting this approach, we are essentially utilising a strict Pareto efficiency rule for project evaluation that requires that policies are only adopted if they yield positive benefits (Heijman, 1998).
+Therefore, if the net social benefit is greater than zero, a policy, program, or project should be undertaken as it can be considered a Pareto improvement (as seen in equation (1) ).
+By adopting this approach, we are essentially utilising a strict Pareto efficiency rule for project evaluation.
+This implies that policies are only adopted if they yield positive benefits (Heijman, 1998).
 However, this does not mean that the distribution of the costs and benefits should be ignored.

 Key Concept – Pareto Principles Refresher

 Remembering back to first principles, economics is about choice.
 In the context of CBA, it implies the following: